-- Attend the annual B.C.
-Teachers Institute on Parliamentary Democracy in Victoria. - Use the Discover Your Legislature resource to learn more about the role of the MLAs and the history of the Parliament Buildings.
+- Read the Democracy & Parliament booklet for an introduction to the Legislative Assembly. - Attend the annual B.C.
+Teachers Institute on Parliamentary Democracy in Victoria. - Use the Discover Your Legislature resource.

 Activities and Resources for Teachers

 Legislative Assembly of British Columbia